 The majority of your seams will be straight seams unless you are exclusively sewing women’s clothes or round toys.
 I recommend using a seam guide to keep them straight.

 When you are creating a garment with curves (most often for a woman), you will need to join fabric with curved seams.
 A princess seam as discussed above is the most common way to do this.
 The seam allowances of the curved seam have to be notched or clipped for the seam to stay without puckering.

 And the fifth group of seams is categorized depending on the Seam Positions in the Garment

 When you are planning your garment, it’s important to plan ahead with where you will need seams.
-Common joining places include the center back seam, side seams, shoulder seams, a crotch seam, to name a few.
+Common joining places include the center back seam, side seams, shoulder seams, and a crotch seam, to name a few.
 And what is interesting, the center back seam can be open or enclosed, plain seam or flat felled seam, straight or curved, etc.

-But you will need to know exactly how to sew each type of seams correctly.
+But you will need to know exactly how to sew each type of seam correctly.
 For example, when you sew side seams (on a dress for example) it’s absolutely necessary to sew them in the same direction – you just can’t sew one side from armpit to hem and the other side from hem to armpit.

 As for me, I learned to sew each type of seams properly before using them in my projects.

 I hope you found this information helpful as you navigate all the different types of seams.
 I encourage you to grab some scrap fabric and practice—your efforts will serve you well.